 Are B2B companies using advanced sales analytics?

-The quick answer is, yes they are.
+The quick answer is, yes, they are.
 Combining sales analytics with machine learning has taken the business world by storm.
-Companies are using the valuable insights from these advanced sales analytics tools to design better marketing campaigns, create tailored customer recommendations, generate dynamic pricing and plan more streamlined financial budgets.
+Companies are using the valuable insights from these advanced sales analytics tools in lots of ways.
+For example, designing marketing campaigns, creating unique customer recommendations, generating affordable pricing and planning better financial budgets.
 But that’s not all.
-Businesses that use advanced sales analytics are greatly outperforming their rivals that are not.
+Businesses that use advanced sales analytics are outperforming their rivals that are not.

-1. The sales pipeline.
 For any business, an accurate and up-to-date sales pipeline is essential.
 As a sales leader, you should know exactly how healthy your business is at all times.
 ‘What deals will close?’, ‘How much will each deal bring to your business?’
-These are the sort of questions that you simply cannot answer without a robust sales pipeline in place.
+These are the sort of questions that you simply cannot answer without looking at your sales pipeline analytics.

-3. An average deal size report.
-Knowing what your average deal size is, allows you to predict your future revenue.
+Knowing what your average deal size is allows you to predict your future revenue.
 For example, if your target revenue for a quarter is £100k and your average deal size is 10k, you know you need to close 10 deals within that quarter to meet your goal.

-4. Your average sales cycle length.
 Having a report on your average sales cycle length shows you the average time it takes your representatives to close a sale.
-Having this information gives you valuable insight into the effectiveness of your individual sales representatives throughout the sales process.
+Having this information gives you valuable insight into the effectiveness of individual sales representatives through the sales process.
 When thinking about this metric, you should have an ideal timeframe in mind to use as a benchmark for your sales reps.
-For example, this could be the amount of time it takes a sales rep to go through the sales cycle.
+For example, this could be the time it takes a sales rep to go through the sales cycle.
 Having this information will show you which of your reps are struggling and need more support in order to meet their targets.

 5. A report on how many deals are won or lost